jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 {% highlight bash %}
 git clone https://xxx/path.git [local_dir]
 {% endhighlight %}
 With git, you cannot take co for short of clone.
-You'll have to type the whole word, as well as the other commands in git, except `rm` which is special and can only be written in this way.
+You'll have to type the whole word, as well as the other commands in git, except `rm` or `mv` which are special and can only be written in this way.
 When cloned, the default remote tag is origin, and the default branch master.
 Well, with git, clone will pull down the code of all the branches, which is also the case of svn.
 So with git, if you only want the codes on branch of master, method below will do it.
 And this is the recommended way of pulling code in git.
 {% highlight bash %}